 User-generated content, also known as UGC, is a digital marketing plan based on the creation of content by consumers of your brand and visitors to your ecommerce site.

-You can include all the publications posted on social media like Facebook, Instagram, Twitter; forums; blogs; video platforms; online photo and video albums; review sites; etc. in UGC.
+You can include all the publications posted on social media platforms like Facebook, Instagram, Twitter; forums; blogs; video platforms; online photo and video albums; review sites; etc. in UGC.

 Here, we’ll see why basing your communication around user-generated content is a popular strategy for brands everywhere and how it can be very beneficial for your website.
 It’s perhaps even the best advertising campaign you could create around your business, with the help of users and members of your customer base.
 And this goes far beyond social media!